fukawi2/NetworkHealthChecklist/README.md

   - Router - hardware make/model
 - Are there VLAN's in use?
 - Are there mutliple Layer 3 networks on a single Layer 2?
+- Any internal routers in-use to segregate internal networks/subnets?
+  - See *Routing* Section

 ### Firewall
 - Is there a permieter firewall in place?